niksilver/Cloud-Tasks/README.txt

 }

 To package the application you'll want to exclude the tests and the various scratch files from the distribution.
-So use somethig like this:
+So use something like this:

-palm-package --exclude=tests --exclude=scratch "Cloud Tasks"
+palm-package --exclude=tests --exclude=scratch "Cloud-Tasks"

+To install it on the emulator, use something like this:

+palm-install --device=tcp org.pigsaw.cloudtasks_1.0.4_all.ipk

+To tail the log file:

+palm-log --device=tcp -f org.pigsaw.cloudtasks